mbarnettHMX/beneficial-ownership-engine/docs/deployment/SYNAPSE_DEPLOY.md

 ## Install the Required Beneficial Ownership Packages

 The Spark Pool deployed for the Beneficial Ownership Engine references Python module 'transparency_engine'.
-The deployment of Azure services created the required 'transparency_engine-0.1.0-py3-none-any.whl' file containing the required modules, and these must be added to the Packages configuration of the Spark Pool following these steps:
+The deployment of Azure services created the required 'transparency_engine-0.1.0-py3-none-any.whl' file containing the required modules, and the terraform apply command should have added to the Packages configuration of the Spark Pool.
+If not, check that the terraform apply did not log errors related to the whl file.
+If the whl file is correct but was not added to the Packages configuration of the Spark Pool follow these steps to ensure that the Spark pool has the required transparency-engine modules:

 >1.
 In Synapse Studio, select the 'Manage; icon in the left-hand panel, then select 'Apache Spark pools' item in the list.
 This will display the available Spark pools.
 >2.
 Mouse over the row with the name of your Spark pool and right-click the '...' and select 'Packages'.
 This will display the Packages dialog on the right.